carlegbert/emitter/README.md

 ### `listeners(eventName: String|number)`

-Will get all listeners registered at `eventName` (or any empty array if there are none).
+Gets all listeners registered at `eventName` (or any empty array if there are none).
+Will return an array of objects, each with a `fn` property (the event handler) and a boolean `once` property indicating whether or not the event is a one-time handler.